Everything you need to know about backpacking Mongolia. Where to visit, how to get around, safety, and more are covered in this comprehensive guide.

 I haven’t visited this region yet, but I plan on making it out west next time I’m in Mongolia.

-Eastern Mongolia is rarely visited, but is home to the birthplace of Genghis Khan.
+Eastern Mongolia is rarely visited but is home to the birthplace of Genghis Khan if you’re interested in checking that out.

 Group vs Independent Travel in Mongolia